-Margin and leverage are often thought to be the same thing.
-However, while both can be used to amplify an investor’s buying power when trading stocks, they have some key differences.
+The terms margin and leverage are often used interchangeably in the world of finance.
+While both terms refer to strategies that can be used to amplify an investor’s buying power when trading stocks and other securities, they have some key differences.

 Leverage vs Margin